spalka17/business-reviews-analysis/README.md

 - business rating,
 - average user rating.

-States can be expanded to explore individual cities.
+Regions can be expanded to explore individual cities.

 This makes it possible to compare both the concentration of businesses and the level of customer engagement across different locations.